formsend/nano/README.md

 ```
 ---

-### Be Notififed Of Nano.to Payments with Webhooks
+### Be Notififed Payments with Webhooks

 When creating Checkout pages with via POST request (see above) pass 'webhook_url' param.
-The URL will recieve a HTTP POST requests from Nano.to, when a payment is made from a Nano.to Checkout page.
+The URL will recieve a HTTPS POST requests from Nano.to, when a payment is made from a Nano.to Checkout page.
 The Webhook JSON body will look like this:

 ```javascript
 {